 Resolving protracted refugee situations is a U.S. foreign policy goal and a humanitarian priority.
 The U.S. government supports international programs that address protracted refugee situations in every part of the world.

 In the absence of opportunities for durable solutions, increasing the economic security and dignity of refugees, particularly through opportunities for self-reliance, is critical.
+Although not the only contributors to self-reliance, employment, education, and freedom of movement play a key role in advancing self-reliance and are further described below.

 Freedom of Movement

 Freedom of movement is enshrined in the 1951 Refugee Convention and its 1967 Protocol as well as in human rights instruments such as the International Covenant on Civil and Political Rights.
 When refugees have the ability to move from place to place in countries of asylum, they are more likely to be able to pursue legal work opportunities, attend school and university, and be contributing members of their host society.
-Freedom of movement is an important tenet of PRM’s Urban Policy and UNHCR’s Alternatives to Camps policy.